CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 OVERVIEW
 --------
 The Cyences App for Splunk is a Splunk App to provide complete security to the environment.
 It does not contain data collection mechanism.
-It contain useful security alerts/reports and dashboards.
+It contains useful security alerts/reports and dashboards.

 * Author - CrossRealms International Inc.